YinHk-Notes/javascript-cheatsheet-and-note/ECMAScript/ES6-Scope/readme.md

 ```

 ## function scope
 Whenever you declare a variable in a function, the variable is visible only within the function.
-You can't access it outside the function. var is the keyword to define variable for a function-scope accessibility.
+You can't access it outside the function. var is the keyword to define variable for a function-scope accessibility. **var** is fuction scope

 ```js
 function foo(){